scality/Zenko/docs/docsource/reference/command_reference/s3_commands/cp.rst

 This parameter should only be specified when copying an S3 object that was encrypted server-side with a customer-provided key.
-Specifies the customer-provided encryption key for S3 Connector to use to decrypt the source object.
+Specifies the customer-provided encryption key for Zenko to use to decrypt the source object.
 The encryption key provided must be one that was used when the source object was created.
 If you provide this value, ``--sse-c-copy-source`` be specified as well.
 The key provided should *not* be base64 encoded.